daakibenja/histogramer/README.md

 # histogramer
-A c program that draw histogram on the console
+A c program that draws histograms on the console